gofiber/fiber/docs/api/bind.md

 Binds the request CBOR body to a struct.

 It is important to specify the correct struct tag based on the content type to be parsed.
-For example, if you want to parse an CBOR body with a field called `Pass`, you would use a struct field with `cbor:"pass"`.
+For example, if you want to parse a CBOR body with a field called `Pass`, you would use a struct field with `cbor:"pass"`.

 ```go title="Signature"
 func (b *Bind) CBOR(out any) error